doanhandonly/RAD-CSE151A-Project/Report.md

 ![Review Scores Histogram](figures/ReviewHistogram.png)

-The values actually range from 0 to 5, but we zoom in on this region as >90% of the values are here.
+The values actually range from `0` to `5`, but we zoom in on this region as `>90%` of the values are here.
 Clearly, all of the review scores are very similar.
 Thus, moving foward, **we will use `review_scores_rating`, the average of all other review features, as our model's target variable.**

-One feature we might think is correlated to rating is price:
+One feature we might think is correlated to rating is `price`:

 ![Price vs Rating](figures/PriceVsRating.png)

-It appears that price increases as the ratings go up, with many exceptions.
+It appears that `price` increases as the ratings go up, with many exceptions.
 There does not seem to be any general trend though, except that there are vertical lines where the ratings are integer values - this is probably from all the listings with very small reviews.
-Even in these lines there is not general relationship it appears.
+Even in these lines there is not a general relationship it appears.

 > In brief, there does not appear to be a single numerical feature with a clear-cut linear or polynomial relationship with review scores.
 So we turn our EDA to exploring non-numerical columns.

 #### Non-Numeric Feature Visualizations
 [Back to table of contents](#table-of-contents)

-One idea is that a host's age on the platform would overall mean higher ratings (from experience):
+One idea is that a `host's age` on the platform would overall mean higher ratings (from experience):

 ![Host Since vs Rating](figures/HostSinceVsRating.png)

-In the above graph, the number of weeks that a host has been on the platform is on the x-axis versus the `review_scores_rating` feature on the y-axis.
+In the above graph, the `number of weeks` that a host has been on the platform is on the x-axis versus the `review_scores_rating` feature on the y-axis.
 We can see a small, but not insignificant, positive correlation between the two, which indicates that the longer a host has been on the platform, the higher their review rating tends to be, but nothing high correlation.

 As an aside, it is interesting to see when US hosts signed up for AirBnb: